-The middle school library is open for book check out during published hours.
-It houses books that are appropriate for students in the sixth through eighth grades.
+Students may check books out from their English teacher.
 It is the student's responsibility to return library materials on time.
 Students are charged the cost of replacing books that are lost or damaged.
 Report cards are withheld until materials are returned or paid for.